ALL POSTSALL CASE STUDIES

 ISO Net Zero Standard to Build on Existing Guidelines

+The forthcoming standard will build upon the ISO Net Zero Guidelines established in 2022, known as IWA 42:2022.
 It is essential to understand that we already have a good sense of what these Standards will look like, given that in 2022, ISO already published a set of Guidelines on Net Zero (IWA 42:2022).
 This publication includes standard definitions, ten overarching principles for Net Zero target setting, and actionable guidance for companies achieving these targets by 2050 at the latest.
 This was widely well received when it was first published but needed more specifics that organisations ultimately require when looking to set their own Net Zero targets.
 For example, on target setting, the Guidelines have broad comments such as stating that targets should cover Scope 1, 2 and 3 emissions and that targets should be “consistent with 50 % global GHG emissions reductions by 2030 (from a 2018 global baseline), achieving net zero by 2050 at the latest”.
 These sorts of statements provide clear boundaries but lack detail.
 For example, regarding sector-specific targets, the Guidance recommends setting interim and long-term targets in line with sector-specific science-based pathways.
 However, the publication only provides a handful of specific examples for 2050 reduction targets rather than a comprehensive set of detailed requirements for each sector.
 Notably, these examples come from the Science-Based Targets Initiative (SBTi) Net Zero sector-specific standards, which hopefully suggests potential future collaboration between the two organisations.

 “The announcement of the new ISO Net Zero Standard is a significant milestone in global sustainability efforts.
 At Net Zero Now, we align closely with these international standards, ensuring that our protocols not only meet but also elaborate on the rigorous criteria set by bodies like ISO.
 This new standard will provide clearer guidelines for businesses, helping them achieve credible Net Zero solutions” - Harry Llewellyn, Climate Research Manager at Net Zero Now, commented.